james0zan/Slimmer/Readme.md

     print-bug path/to/SlimmerInfoDir path/to/SlimmerTrace path/to/SlimmerPinTrace

 When running the application with the PIN tool, the program itself will generate a trace file (default to be named as SlimmerTrace) and the PIN tool will also generate another trace file (default to be named as SlimmerPinTrace).

-By providing all the data to the "pint-bug" tool it will be able to print the potential bugs sites.
+By providing all these data to the "pint-bug" tool it will be able to print the potential bugs sites.

 ## Result